Mingding Doctrine

 The Choice Between Dedication and Blessing

 Through this observation, we find that mean-spirited people do not live well.
 We can see this in relationships.
-If you are not mean with money but are mean in other matters, people will see you as a miser, and your interpersonal relationships will suffer.
-No one will want to associate with you.
+If you are not mean with money but are mean in other matters, if people regard you as a miser, your interpersonal relationships will suffer, and no one will want to associate with you.

 The Christian faith is a faith of dedication.
 God gave His only begotten Son to us.
 It is more blessed to give than to receive!
 Those who give are more blessed than those who receive!